eriktack/esphome_mspacontroller/README.md

 ESPHome controller for M-Spa spabaths.

-__USE AT YOUR OWN RISK, I TAKE NO RESPONSIBILITY FOR BRICKED SPABATHS THROUGH USING THIS MODULE!__
+__USE AT YOUR OWN RISK, I TAKE NO RESPONSIBILITY FOR BRICKED SPABATHS AFTER USING THIS MODULE!__

 This controller will replace the wire connected controller for M-Spa spabaths.